Retinaldehyde-Binding Protein 1

 Description

-The RLBP1 gene is located on 15q26.1 chromosome, it encodes a 36-kD water-soluble protein that comprises a 317 amino acids.
+The RLBP1 gene encodes a 36-kD water-soluble protein that comprises a 317 amino acids.
 It carries 11-cis-retinaldehyde or 11-cis-retinal as physiologic ligands, which is a component of the visual cycle.
 It plays a role in the regeneration of active 11-cis-retinol and 11-cis-retinaldehyde, from the inactive 11-trans products of the rhodopsin photocycle and in the de novo synthesis of these retinoids from 11-trans metabolic precursors.
 Defects in this protein are the cause of retinitis punctata albescens, a rare hereditary chorioretinal dystrophy characterized by a delay in the regeneration of cone and rod photopigments.

 Epidemiology in the Arab World